 - Plans are not binding.
 If you talk about going to a bar, restaurant or simply meeting up for a picnic, talking about it does not mean that you will ever implement your plans.

-The well-being of everyone is highest priority.
-People keep asking me if I’m feeling okay and offer me food, drinks etc. People care about everyone equally and don’t prioritise single beings so much.
+- The well-being of everyone is the highest priority.
+People keep asking me if I’m feeling okay and offer me food, drinks etc. People care about everyone equally and don’t prioritize single beings so much.

 3. The country